 Still, these are the things that I like and admire about him:

-• His curiosity.
+- His curiosity.

-• His wit — the wit of a brainy man who really understood the world and knew what he thought about it.
+- His wit — the wit of a brainy man who really understood the world and knew what he thought about it.

-• His concern for the poor, even when as a wealthy man he could have ignored the poor (as so many wealthy politicians do).
+- His concern for the poor, even when as a wealthy man he could have ignored the poor (as so many wealthy politicians do).

-• The way he volunteered to fight in World War II, even with connections and a bad back that could easily have won him a free pass.
+- The way he volunteered to fight in World War II, even with connections and a bad back that could easily have won him a free pass.

-• How he towed one of his crewmen three miles to safety, swimming with the strap of the lifejacket held in his teeth, after the PT-109 was sunk.
+- How he towed one of his crewmen three miles to safety, swimming with the strap of the lifejacket held in his teeth, after the PT-109 was sunk.

-• His charisma and sex appeal.
+- His charisma and sex appeal.

 Yet I find myself caring very little about the sex now.
-As The Patriarch, last year’s bio of Joseph Kennedy Sr. showed, JFK learned about philandering from a pro.
+As The Patriarch, last year’s book about Joseph Kennedy Sr. showed, JFK learned about philandering from a pro.
 What he especially seemed to have learned was to compartmentalize: sex apart from family, religion, job and the rest.
 It’s not pretty, and let’s not play down his cheating.
 It was bad.
 But however many women he did sleep with in the White House, he didn’t seem to invest much emotion in the topic.
 He had a sense of what he could get away with at the time, and get away with it he did.

 And then we have Hillary Clinton and her likely run in 2016.
 If she wins the presidency and serves two terms, we will have had two families in control of the White House from 1988 straight through to 2024, a full 36 years, with only Barack Obama’s eight years to break them up.
 Whatever that is, it isn’t the sign of a healthy democracy.

 But ah, well.
 That is a modest complaint.
-John Kennedy remains, for me, mostly a heroic figure — someone whose brains, charm and sheer energy I wish I could match.
+John Kennedy remains, for me, a heroic figure — someone whose brains, charm and sheer energy I wish I could match.
 I’m glad we had him for as long as we had him, and I salute him on this 50th anniversary of his death.